 Band Mark Descriptor 4 10-12 The student has analysed the specific processes in the development of the product, concluding on the advantages and disadvantages of each and their impact on the product's shelf-life, nutritional content and organoleptic properties.
 Made logical and significant links between specific processes and the product.
-Demonstrated a comprehensive breadth and/or depth of understanding of the related content.
+Demonstrated a comprehensive understanding of the related content.
 3 7-9 The student has explained specific processes in the development of the product, including the advantages and disadvantages of each process and their impact on the product's shelf-life, nutritional content and organoleptic properties.
 The explanation used coherent reasoning, making clear links between specific processes and the product.
-Demonstrated a sound breadth and/or depth of understanding of the related content.
+Demonstrated a good understanding of the related content.
 2 4-6 The student has described specific processes in the development of the product, including some generic advantages and disadvantages of each process and their impact on the product's shelf-life, nutritional content and organoleptic properties.
 Made limited links between specific processes and the product.
-Demonstrated some breadth and/or depth of understanding of the related content.
+Demonstrated some understanding of the related content.
 1 1-3 The student has listed information on specific processes in the development of the product, including some reference to advantages and disadvantages of the processes and their impact on the product's shelf-life, nutritional content and organoleptic properties.
-Demonstrated a superficial breadth and/or depth of understanding of the related content.
+Demonstrated a superficial understanding of the related content.
 0 0 No creditworthy material as described in bands 4 to 1.

-- shelf life (for example: freezing greatly increases product shelf life because micro-organisms are inactivated, and enzymes are largely inactivated at frozen temperatures) - nutritional content (for example: baking increases the concentration of all nutrients in the product because some of the product moisture evaporates during baking) - organoleptic properties (for example: simmering the meat pie filling for a long-time resulting in a break down in the meat structure resulting in very tender meat that falls apart when eaten) - specific processes (giving examples of energy transfer, heat processing, heat removal and ambient temperature processing as appropriate)
+- shelf life (for example, freezing greatly increases product shelf life because micro-organisms are inactivated, and enzymes are largely inactivated at frozen temperatures) - nutritional content (for example, baking increases the concentration of all nutrients in the product because some of the product moisture evaporates during baking) - organoleptic properties (for example, simmering the meat pie filling for a long-time resulting in a break down in the meat structure, resulting in very tender meat that falls apart when eaten) - specific processes (giving examples of energy transfer, heat processing, heat removal and ambient temperature processing as appropriate)

-- S2.34: Contribute to continuous improvement to drive down costs and drive up quality by following the Deming cycle - K2.1: The stages and principles of the product development process from concept to launch - K2.2: Why an existing product may need to be changed - K2.21: The considerations of process limitations (for example, bottlenecks)
+S2.34: Contribute to continuous improvement to drive down costs and drive up quality by following the Deming cycle

+K2.1: The stages and principles of the product development process from concept to launch

+K2.2: Why an existing product may need to be changed

+K2.21: The considerations of process limitations (for example, bottlenecks)